-Have I not seen Jesus our Lord?
+Have I not seen Jesus our Lord (ULT)

 Paul uses this rhetorical question to remind the Corinthians of who he is.
-AT: "I have seen Jesus our Lord."
+Alternate translation: "I have seen Jesus our Lord."
 (See: Rhetorical Question)

-Are you not my workmanship in the Lord?
+Are you not my workmanship in the Lord (ULT)

 Paul uses this rhetorical question to remind the Corinthians of their relationship to him.
-AT: "You believe in Christ because I have worked the way the Lord wants me to."
+Alternate translation: "You believe in Christ because I have worked the way the Lord wants me to."
 (See: Rhetorical Question)